LoginRadius/docs/content/guide/big-commerce/index.md

      | last_name  | LastName  |                              |
      | email      | Other     | Enter value `Email[0].Value` |

-     > Note: These are required fields for BigCommerce integration and you should use Key Values in the format given above.
+     > **Note:** These mapped fields are required for BigCommerce integration and you should use Key Values in the format given above.
+Similalry, you can map additional desired fields.
+     >
+     > You must add all mapped fields to your <a href="https://www.loginradius.com/docs/developer/guide/custom-registration" target="blank">registration schema</a> as mandatory.

 ## Stencil Theme Setup